Glossary

 MCQ – Multiple choice question(s)

 Mentor – Traditionally, a person who guides and supports.
-Within education this does not relate necessarily to teaching, but most likely refers to a person who reviews the progress of a student or learner offering help and advice in a variety of contexts.
+Within education this does not necessarily relate to teaching, but most likely refers to a person who reviews the progress of a student or learner offering help and advice in a variety of contexts.

 N